thomashodgkinson1987/gridtest/STYLE-GUIDE.md

     -   For project-wide changes, use `project`, `workflow`, `deps`, or `plan`.

 **Example Commit:**
-refactor(queue): Adapt codebase to queue-macros opaque pointer API
+refactor(project): Adapt codebase to queue-macros opaque pointer API

 Refactors the `CommandSystem` and `InputSystem` to integrate the updated `queue-macros` submodule, which now uses an opaque pointer